 - The number and type of errors that might be encountered with an application

-To ensure that the system will meet the expected service levels in production as well as to render a positive user experience, it is critical to undertake performance testing.
+To ensure that the system will meet the expected service levels in production as well as to render a positive user experience, it is critical to fulfill the need of performance testing.
 Also, to avoid the cost of solving a problem in production performance that can be prohibitive, a continuous or an ongoing performance testing strategy is advisable.
 More specifically, performance testing is important:

 - To verify if the application satisfies performance requirements( for example, the system needs to manage up to 500 or 800 concurrent users)